-We don’t regret moving to a new country, but it wasn’t rainbows and butterflies every day.
+We don’t regret moving to a new country, but our expat life wasn’t rainbows and butterflies every day.
 We struggled with the language, setting up internet and cable, getting lost with Google maps and even writing a claim for a car accident.
 Most of the stories you hear from expats are all the wonderful “better quality of life” stuff, but I’m sure they had obstacles to reach that point.

 Travel Books Made Into Movies